ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 ### Partially indexed items

-- As previously explained, partially indexed items in mailboxes are included in the estimated search results; partially indexed items from SharePoint and OneDrive are not included in the estimated search results.
+- As previously explained, partially indexed items in mailboxes are included in the estimated search results.
+Partially indexed items from SharePoint and OneDrive aren't included in the estimated search results.

 - If a partially item matches the search query (because other message or document properties meet the search criteria), it won't be included in the estimated number of unindexed items.
-If an partially item is excluded by the search criteria, it also won't be included in the estimated number of partially indexed items.
+If a partially indexed item is excluded by the search criteria, it won't be included in the estimated number of partially indexed items.
 For more information, see [Partially indexed items in Content Search in Office 365](partially-indexed-items-in-content-search.md).

-### Exporting data from MyAnalytics and other Office 365 applications

-- Data from MyAnalytics (such as insights on how users spend their time based on mail and calendar data in their mailbox) and data from other Office 365 applications is a saved to a hidden location (in a non-IPM subtree) in user's cloud-based mailbox.
-After you run a Content Search, this data isn't included in the estimated search results, the query statistics, and it isn't available for preview.
-However this data will be exported when you export the results of a search.

-- The MyAnalytics data and the data from other Office 365 applications is exported to a folder named "Other Office 365 data".
-This folder includes subfolders for each user.